-EISENHARDT® invites you, jointly with our associates, to visit our scrap yards sited in San Nicolas de los Arroyos and Salta.
+EISENHARDT ® invites you, jointly with our associates, to visit our scrap yards sited in San Nicolas de los Arroyos, Mendoza and Paraguay.

-We regularly sell scrap metals, steel scrap HMS, used/steel rails, aluminium / brass / copper / lead / stainless steel scraps, shredded scrap, LMS bundles scrap, steel turning scrap, rotors, electronic/paper/plastic scraps, recovered precious metals and other recyclable materials worldwide.
+We regularly sell scrap metals, Ferrous scraps, NF scraps, steel scraps, Heavy Melting Steel HMS, plate and structural steel PNS, used/steel rails, aluminium / brass / copper / lead / stainless steel scraps, shredded scrap, LMS bundles scrap, steel turning scrap, rotors, WEEE RAEE Ewaste Escraps, plastic scraps, recovered precious metals and other recyclable materials worldwide.

-The scrap yards and warehouse units cover an area of approximately 150,000 m2 and its direct deep water access to San Nicolas, San Lorenzo or Rosario ports, Argentina, provides an ideal prerequisite for bulk and container businesses.
+The scrap yards and warehouse units cover an area of approximately 45,000 m2 and its direct deep water access to Buenos Aires, San Nicolas, San Lorenzo or Rosario ports, Argentina, provides an ideal prerequisite for bulk and container businesses.

 Helped by modern scrap processing tools and equipments, EISENHARDT optimizes the production according to the needs of our customers.
 The most modern discharge and loading machinery, as well as a state of the art quality assurance equipment allows for efficient warehousing and above all, a quick stock turnover.

-EISENHARDT welcomes to visit our photo gallery from scrap yards in San Nicolas de los Arroyos and Salta, Argentina www.eisenhardt-trading.com/scrap-gallery.html
+EISENHARDT Recycling welcomes to visit our scrap yards photo gallery. www.eisenhardt-trading.com/scrap-gallery.html

 Expand map in GMaps